Density Directly Related to Tonnage

 The problem is, quite simply, that the density multiplied by the volume yields the tonnage of material on hand and a discrepancy in the density of 10% produces a discrepancy in the metal content of 10%.
 It is incomprehensible why many projects insist on not performing adequate density determinations in light of this relationship.
 They routinely request assay data to 3 or 4 decimal places (at least one decimal more than is reasonably attainable) and are satisfied with density values based on few actual data, estimated from their favorite black book, or worse yet, a guess at the density based on questionable data from a somewhat similar mine in an adjacent country.

-In the attached article, Dr. Ted Eggleston of MTS provides a summary of the methods used in the mining industry to determine density and/or specific gravity, evaluate the pitfalls of each method, and suggest preferred methods for various materials.
+In the attached articles, Dr. Ted Eggleston of MTS provides a summary of the methods used in the mining industry to determine density and/or specific gravity, evaluate the pitfalls of each method, and suggest preferred methods for various materials.
 It does not contain all the procedures that will be encountered.
 There are subtle to significant variations on all of the methods discussed here.
 MTS has restricted discussion to methods that are most commonly, and effectively used in the mining industry, and does not discuss those sometimes-questionable procedures that are used by one project somewhere on the planet.
 The recommended procedures are supported by ASTM or Australian standard procedures and are thus generally accepted as good procedures.